mementum/backtrader/docs/observer-benchmark/benchmarking.rst

-.. post:: Jul 22, 2016
-   :author: mementum
-   :image: 1

 Benchmarking
 ############

 `Ticket #89 <https://github.com/mementum/backtrader/issues/89>`_ is about
-adding benchmarking aginst an asset.
+adding benchmarking against an asset.
 Sensible as one may actually have a strategy that even if positive is below what simply tracking the asset would have delivered.